STUDENT ORGANIZATIONS AND ACTIVITIES

-Taking part in organizations and activities is considered an integral part of an Illinois Tech education.
+Participating in student organizations and activities is considered an integral part of an Illinois Tech education.
 The co-curricular experience broadens interests, helps students develop leadership skills, and provides the opportunity to interact with others to build the Illinois Tech community.
 Student membership on executive boards of all registered student organizations is open to full-time, regularly enrolled students in good academic standing.
 However, general membership in student organizations is open to all full-time and part-time undergraduate and graduate students at Illinois Tech or VanderCook.
-All students are encouraged to get involved in a student organization!
+All students are encouraged to get involved!

-A complete list of organizations can be found on the Campus Life website at https://iit.presence.io/organizations.
-Anyone interested in forming a new organization should contact the Office of Campus Life at 312.567.3720.
+A complete list of organizations can be found on the Student Life website at https://hello.suitable.co/iit/.
+Anyone interested in forming a new organization should contact the Office of Student Life at firstname.lastname@example.org or at 312.567.3720.

-Students are often asked to participate in search committees for academic and administrative positions, university-wide committees for such areas as the alcohol policy, campus life, and discipline.
-Workshops on student leadership and engagement are offered by the Office of Campus Life and the Office of the Vice Provost for Student Affairs.
+Students are often asked to participate in search committees for academic and administrative positions, university-wide committees for such areas as the policy development (as related to student life on campus), campus life, and discipline.
+Workshops on student leadership and engagement are offered by the Office of Student Life and the Office of the Vice Provost for Student Affairs.
 These programs are designed to re-energize and rejuvenate organization members, as well as to provide training for new and returning leaders.
 Sessions also enable participants to reestablish ties with other student organizations and to meet students, faculty and staff from other areas of campus.

 Illinois Tech is a member of NCAA Division III and the Northern Athletic Collegiate Conference (NAAC).
 The Department of Athletics and Recreation (312.567.7130) offers a comprehensive program of varsity sports, intramural competition, and informal recreation activities for both men and women.
 The Scarlet Hawks men’s varsity teams compete in basketball, baseball, cross-country, soccer, swimming and diving, track & field, lacrosse, tennis, and volleyball.
 Women’s varsity teams compete in basketball, cross-country, lacrosse, swimming and diving, soccer, track & field, tennis, and volleyball.